 One of the most immediate ways public transportation alleviates the housing crisis is by reducing the financial burden of car ownership.
 In many cities, the cost of a vehicle—coupled with fuel, insurance, and maintenance—can consume a significant portion of a household’s income.
 For low- and middle-income families, this expense often forces them to live in areas with cheaper housing but longer commutes, which can be both time-consuming and costly.

 Public transportation offers a viable alternative.
 By providing reliable, affordable access to jobs, education, and services, transit allows people to live in more affordable neighborhoods without sacrificing access to opportunities.
-For example, a family living in a lower-cost area with good bus or rail connections can save thousands of dollars annually on car-related expenses.
-These savings can then be redirected toward housing, healthcare, or education, creating a ripple effect of economic stability.
+A family living in a lower-cost area with good bus or rail connections can save thousands of dollars annually on car-related expenses, and these savings can be redirected toward housing, healthcare, or education — the financial benefits of transit for low-income households are most dramatic precisely in the families that had been spending the highest share of income on car ownership, where every dollar saved on transportation translates directly into housing-budget flexibility.

 Expanding Housing Supply Through Transit-Linked Development